 Reproducibility.
 A statement like "this release contains no new Blocker-severity vulnerabilities" must come out the same every time you repeat it — otherwise it holds up neither in an audit, nor in a contract, nor in front of a customer.
 A deterministic scanner guarantees that.
 A sample from a probability model doesn't.

 Full coverage.
 Sonar analyzes the entire tree on every run.
 An AI reviewer typically gets the diff and a slice of context — anything outside the window goes unchecked.
-In a mono-repo with seven backend services, "outside the window" is the default case, and that's exactly where a risk otherwise rides along unnoticed.
+Across many services and a large codebase, "outside the window" is the default case, and that's exactly where a risk otherwise rides along unnoticed.

 A hard gate. sonar.qualitygate.wait=true makes the pipeline wait for the verdict and abort when new issues breach the threshold.
 That's a binary, automatable decision that faulty code snags on before a human overlooks it.
 "The model is broadly okay with the PR" isn't.